Nevenall/ghosting-the-edge/05 Running the Edge.md

 Sensorium is the entirety of your sense input.
 Every bit of sensory data that reaches your brain, conscious or not, that is your sensorium and we can record it, we can store it, we can search it, and we can even hack it and play it back to you, or to your boss.

-Edited sensorium recordings, and completely synthetic ones, called senima or sen-cin (for sense cinema) are produced for public entertainment.
+Edited sensorium recordings, and completely synthetic ones, called senima or sen-cin are produced for public entertainment.
 Purists make noise about the superior depth and subtly of unedited sensorium.

 <!-- {there are extra sections that we can talk about here.
 Thoughts and memories.
 Transference/transmission of memories.
 Or do we leave that for the cybernetic body section.} -->